elsehow/electron-playing/NOTES.md

-## next move

-setup a test script (like in notes) and imagine what SHOULD happen

 find the problems with that test script, and solve those too

 ## questions

 .

-- why not live-reload setup AND process streams?
+.

 .- how does user setup streams?

-.- what's the API for passing stuff to be rendered?
+- what's the API for passing stuff to be rendered?

 .- how do views work?